-All projects shall consist of a minimum of ten percent commercial usesother than condominium rental apartments, dwellings, multifamily dwellings, and/or other usesproviding nightly or longer term lodging.
+All projects shall consist of a minimum of ten percent commercial area.

 Multiple or mixed uses shall be allowed in a single building.
 For example, a building housing condominium rental apartments may also include restaurants, gift shops and sports clothing stores.